Skip to content

 • Assist with Housing Operations, including but not limited to:

-• Assist with all housing assignments, selection processes, and room changes for new and continuing students residing on campus during the fall, spring, and summer terms.
+• Housing assignments, selection processes, and room changes for new and continuing students residing on campus during the fall, spring, and summer terms.

-• Work with the Coordinator of Housing Assignments and Operations to provide leadership for the implementation of fall, spring, and summer check-in and check-out processes including the coordination of staffing and room condition report completion, including early arrival and extension housing processes.
+• Implement fall, spring, and summer check-in and check-out processes including the coordination of staffing and room condition report completion, including early arrival and extension housing processes.

 • Document and manage room and technology inventories.

-• Assist with damage billing, occupancy management, and key tracking.
+• Damage billing, occupancy management, and key tracking.

 • Maintain current understanding of University policies, procedures, facilities, and resources.

-• Respond to emergency situations as outlined in the Crisis 101 document.
+• Respond to emergency situations as outlined in the Crisis 101 (or any other applicable) document.

 • Provide appropriate support and follow-up to students and staff involved in emergency situations.

-• Document emergency situations through the online Incident Report.
+• Document emergency situations through the appropriate online Incident Reports.

 • Maintain communication with the Director of Residence Life and/or Director of Student Conduct to keep them informed of emergency situations as appropriate.